 I think what he was referring to was us getting better at packaging and selling Reason online.
 That’s something we saw potential in with third-party retailers and our store.
 I’d say our packaging has changed to the point where it’s become easier to buy Reason and to understand what you get from it, especially with Reason+.
 Prior to that, we couldn’t really sell our new devices as standalone plugins – we first had to convince people to buy Reason.
 But now when we launch a device like Bassline Generator, you get access to it for $1 and can use it immediately whether you have Reason or not.
 So in that regard we’ve succeeded on the e-commerce side.

-– I’ve heard that Verdane have 10-year periods for working with their acquired companies before exiting.
+– I’ve heard that Verdane has 10-year periods for working with their acquired companies before exiting.
 We’re halfway through that period in 2022, so do you foresee them selling their shares sometime soon?

 – I recently looked at some of Reason Studio’s financial numbers and it appears you make €9 – €10 million a year.
 That seems like a staggering number for a company that only sells music software.